-The transmission gear position display (located in the instrument cluster) indicates the transmission gear range.
+The shift lever position display (located in the instrument cluster) indicates the transmission gear range.
 You must press the brake pedal to move the shift lever out of PARK (refer to "Brake/Transmission Shift Interlock System" in this section).
 To drive, move the shift lever from PARK or NEUTRAL to the DRIVE position.

 The electronically-controlled transmission provides a precise shift schedule.
 The transmission electronics are self-calibrating; therefore, the first few shifts on a new vehicle may be somewhat abrupt.
-This is a normal condition, and precision shifts will develop within a few hundred miles (kilometers).
+This is a normal 5 condition, and precision shifts will develop within a few hundred miles (kilometers).

 Only shift from DRIVE to PARK or REVERSE when the accelerator pedal is released and the vehicle is stopped.
-Be sure to keep your foot on the brake pedal when shifting between these gears.
+Be sure to keep your foot on the brake pedal when moving the shift lever between these gears.

-The transmission shift lever has PARK, REVERSE, NEUTRAL, DRIVE, and AutoStick® shift positions.
-Manual shifts can be made using the AutoStick® shift control

-(refer to "AutoStick®" in this section for further information).
-Moving the shift lever into the AutoStick® position (below the Drive position) activates AutoStick® mode, providing manual shift control and displaying the current gear in the instrument cluster.
+The transmission shift lever has PARK, REVERSE, NEU-TRAL, DRIVE, and AutoStick® shift positions.
+Manual shifts can be made using the AutoStick® shift control (refer to "AutoStick®" in "Starting And Operating" for further information).
+Moving the shift lever to the left or right (-/+) while in the AutoStick® position (below the Drive position) will manually select the transmission gear, and will display the current gear in the instrument cluster as 6, 5, 4, 3, 2, 1.